Archive - News Article

 The Big Spring Police Department reported the following activity between 7 a.m.
 Wednesday and 7 a.m. today:

-â€¢ JAMES WILLIAM HALE JR., 58, of 1809 Mittel, was arrested Wednesday on a charge of assault of a public servant.
+â€¢ KY LEE HOFACKET, 22, of 1009 Todd Rd., was arrested Wednesday on a charge of public intoxication.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today: